 The Billings Chamber of Commerce Board of Directors and staff proudly share the organization’s Strategic Plan 2015-2020.
-The new and in some cases continued priorities focus on the Chamber’s mission and vision to nurture a healthy business climate, community, and overall quality of life for area residents.
+The priorities focus on the Chamber’s mission and vision to nurture a healthy business climate, community, and overall quality of life for area residents.
 At the same time, the priorities focus on offering Chamber members venues for continued growth and success.

 The Billings Chamber is working toward a post-pandemic community where businesses thrive; its resident-workforce is healthy, happy and successful; and a place where families and individuals want to relocate.
 The priorities below focus on addressing issues that grow our economy and workforce and create greater quality of life for all.
 Many across the country may be looking to relocate to communities that are healthy, safe, accepting and less crowded destinations.
 Being under the Big Sky can be a motivating factor, but it’s not enough.
 These priorities require immediacy, investment and allocation of significant Chamber resources.

 COVID-19: Improving the Health of Business—The Chamber exists to support local businesses.
 How we do that is evolving rapidly.
 The world has changed and the Chamber will continue to be in front of change as well as reactive to unforeseen situations.
 Economic recovery may be a series of surges and declines that will follow the public health trend line.
 The health of the 8,200 businesses in Billings requires support in the form of financial resources, marketing, connectivity and clear, trustworthy and timely communication.